ballerina-guides/integration-tutorials/transform-message-formats/README.md

     "appointment_date": "2017-04-02"
 }
 ```

-3. Extract `hospital_id` field from the JSON payload to construct the URL of the post request to the hospital service.

 4. Send a request to the hospital service and retrieve the response which will be similar to the following.